1Password/scim-examples/beta/azure-container-apps/ReadMe.md

   > **Note**
   >
   > Conatiner Apps pricing is variable based on activity.
 Details can be found on [Microsoft's pricing page](https://azure.microsoft.com/en-us/pricing/details/container-apps/).
-- No DNS management, and an obsecure DNS record.
-Azure Container Apps automatically provides a unique URL for your SCIM bridge.
+- No manual DNS record creation required.
+Azure Container Apps automatically provides a unique DNS record for your SCIM bridge URL.
 - Azure Container Apps automatically handles TLS certificate management on your behalf.
 - You will deploy 1Password SCIM Bridge directly to Azure from your Azure Portal or some commands can be performed from your local terminal.
 There is no requirement to clone this repository for this deployment.